chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-09-17-clang-plugin.markdown

 ```

 ## **Features**
-This is a tutorial about how to write a short plugin in Clang which will print the names of all functions.
+This is a tutorial about how to write a short plugin in Clang which modify the source code as required.

 ---